Allanware/allanware.github.io/content/posts/APAD/5/index.md

 ## Perceptual Biases
 - lower-levels biases: size, features that include hue, brightness, orientation, and position perception
 - biases mechanisms: context (background, neighbor, categorical boundary, salient points), adaptation
-    - Positions are encoded somewhat categorically (similar to color), so that changes to a category boundary are easier to detect, compared to equally distant changes that do not cross a category boundary
+    - Positions are encoded somewhat categorically (similar to color), so that changes to a category boundary are easier to detect, compared to equally distant changes that do not cross a category boundary.
-    - he position memory of a briefly presented object can be biased by context or nearby salient points in the display.
+    - The position memory of a briefly presented object can be biased by context or nearby salient points in the display.
 Memory for the position of an object can be biased toward the average position of an associated group of objects.

 ## Cognitive Biases
 - higher level biases: estimation, decision, judgement